 The text on this bookmark was printed in several forms, and distributed so that the thoughts might be frequently imprinted on everyone's minds.
 What thoughts?
 Negative thoughts of self-loathing: I am horrible.
 Missing is the wondrous truth that God loves me as His child anyway.
 This bookmark is a snapshot of the Assembly's twisted and lopsided teaching on the cross.
-It is an example of how the Geftakys's misused quotataions from famous authors, while giving the impression that their own teaching was in line with them.
+It is an example of how the Geftakys's misused quotataions from famous authors, giving the impression that their own teaching was in agreement.

 Gerhard Tersteegen would not have been pleased to be represented solely by the quotation on Side One.
 In his life he expressed a deep, mystical awareness of the love of God, which forms the context for the passage quoted here.
 He was very distressed that sin and self at times dulled his experience of that great love.
 In one of his poems he says,

 He says this in the introduction to his poems: